karthik0010/Assuredoc/API Testing.md

  3. Enter request name
  4. Select folder by clicking on the folder name
- 5. Click on save, savedcreate, request editor will be displayed inside the folder.
+ 5. Click on save, saved request will be displayed inside the folder.

 ![api13](/images/api13.png)